From quick culinary to advanced physics, the internet has so many resources on every conceivable subject it can be overwhelming – and it often is.

 Finally, he compliments the good communication with the development team – he suggested a feature involving listing articles of certain tags only, which was implemented in the next update of the plugin.

-This made him feel that the plugin was alive: “The manual task you are trying to spend hours on maybe on its way to the next iteration.”
+This made him feel that the plugin was alive: “The manual task you are trying to spend hours on maybe is on its way to the next iteration.”